rmarx/holblocking-blogpost/README.md

 As you may have heard, after 4 years of work, the new HTTP/3 and QUIC protocols are finally approaching official standardization.
 Preview versions are now [available for testing in servers and browsers alike](https://ma.ttias.be/how-run-http-3-with-caddy-2/).

-HTTP/3 is promising major performance improvements compared to HTTP/2, mainly because it [changes its transport protocol from TCP to QUIC](https://ma.ttias.be/googles-quic-protocol-moving-web-tcp-udp/).
-In this post, we'll be taking an in-depth look at just one of these improvements, namely the promised removal of the "Head-of-Line blocking" (HOL blocking) problem.
+HTTP/3 is promising major performance improvements compared to HTTP/2, mainly because it [changes its underlying transport protocol from TCP to QUIC](https://ma.ttias.be/googles-quic-protocol-moving-web-tcp-udp/).
+In this post, we'll be taking an in-depth look at just one of these improvements, namely the promised removal of the **"Head-of-Line blocking" (HOL blocking) problem**.
 This is useful because I've read a lot of misconceptions on what this actually means and how much it helps in practice.
+Solving HOL blocking was also one of the main motivations behind not just HTTP/2 but also HTTP/3 and QUIC.

 I'll first introduce the problem and then track different forms of it throughout HTTP's history.
 Spoiler: much like the [cake](https://knowyourmeme.com/memes/the-cake-is-a-lie), HOL blocking removal in HTTP/3 is probably a lie.

 ## What is Head-of-Line blocking?

+It's difficult to give you a single technical definition of HOL blocking, as this blogpost alone describes four different variations of it.
+A simple, conceptual definition however would be:

+> When a single (slow) object prevents other/following objects from making progress

+A good real-life metaphore would be a grocery store with just a single check-out counter.
+One customer who's buying a lot of items can end up delaying everyone behind them, as customers are served in a First In, First Out manner.
+Another example could be a highway with just a single lane.
+One car crash on this road can end up jamming the entire passage for a long time.
+As such, even a single issue at he "head of the line" can "block" the entire line.

+As it turns out, that concept has been one of the hardest Web performance problems to solve.
+To understand this, lets start at its incarnation in our trusted workhorse: HTTP version 1.1

 ## HOL blocking in HTTP/1.1

+HTTP/1.1 is a protocol from a simpler time.
+A time when protocols could still be text-based and readable on the wire.
+This is illustrated in Figure 1 below:

+[TODO: Figure 1]
+*Figure 1: server HTTP/1.1 response for `script.js`*

+In this case, the browser requested the simple `script.js` file (green) over HTTP/1.1, and Figure 1 shows the server's response to that request.
+We can see that the HTTP aspect itself is really straightforward: it just adds some textual "headers" (red) directly in front of the plaintext file content, that's it.
+Headers + content are then passed down to the underlying TCP (orange) for actual transport to the receiver.
+For this example, let's pretend we cannot fit the entire file into 1 TCP packet and it has to be split up into two parts.

+*Note: in reality, when using HTTPS, there is another layer in between for security, with the TLS protocol.
+However, we omit that in our discussion here for clarity.
+If you want to know more about how TLS impacts things, see the [bonus section at the end of this post](TODO bonus section).*

+Now let's see what happens when the browser also requests `style.css` in Figure 2:

+[TODO: Figure 2]
+*Figure 2: server HTTP/1.1  response for `script.js` and `style.css`*

+In this case, we are sending `style.css` (purple) after the response for `script.js` has been transmitted.
+In this case, the headers and content for `style.css` are simply appended after the JavaScript file.
+The receiver uses the **Content-Length** header for each response to know where one ends and the other starts (in our simplified example, `script.js` is 1000 bytes large, while `style.css` is just 600 bytes).

+All of that seems sensible enough.
+But let's consider what happens if we would like to send the JavaScript and CSS **at the same time**? (we will discuss [later in this blogpost](TODO scheduling) whether that's a good idea in practice or not).

+cannot be done, so browsers open parallel connections to get around this.

+- note that Figure 2 is actually showing pipelined requests.
+Otherwise, data for `script.js` and `style.css` couldn't share packet 2.

 - one response at a time
 - because data is passed raw to TCP (or TLS, doesn't matter) without framing